NeuroQP Docs

 Start with a small set of slices

-It is usually best to work with only 3 to 5 slices unless there is more visual variety that you need to cover.
+It is usually best to start with 3 to 5 slices unless there is more visual variety to cover.

 If you spread samples across too many slices too early, later correction becomes harder.